Gaiwecoor/augurbot/README.md

 ```

 ### Initialization
-The `.init()` method accepts a function to run on module initialization.
+The `.init()` method accepts a function to run on the first module initialization (not on subsequent reloads).
 ```
 Module.init(function(bot) {});
 ```